 Other events in 1996 included; 'The heart was buried along with Douglas near Melrose Abbey.
 In 1920 it was exhumed, & then buried again without a marker.
 In 1996 during excavations of the abbey ruins the urn was discovered & confirmed to hold the heart of Robert the Bruce.
 His heart was finally interred within Melrose Abbey, almost 700 years after he had initially requested it.'

-As noted, Scotland received a huge increase in tourism because of the film Braveheart, but how much of the vast sums of wealth filtered down to the common man I can't say, although at a guess I'd say nothing.
+As noted, Scotland received a huge increase in tourism because of the film Braveheart, but how much of the vast sums of wealth filtered down to the common man I can't say, although at a guess I'd say hardly any of it.
 Here's my reason for saying that.
-The year after Scotland reclaimed the replica of the Stone of Scone, the UK parliament in London gave Scotland 'Devolved' (sounds like a backward step to me) powers, allowing for a Scottish Assembly & autonomy on tax policy, this occurred on September 11th 1997.
+The year after Scotland reclaimed the replica Stone of Scone, the UK parliament in London gave Scotland 'Devolved' (sounds like a backward step to me) powers, allowing for a Scottish Assembly & autonomy on tax policy, this occurred on September 11th 1997.

 ('Devolution' is a concept in the Qabbala, it's opposite is 'Involution')